 Lack of space in the home office became an issue with two complete computers, so Deborah decided to work with a switchbox that would allow her to have two CPUs on one monitor, keyboard, and mouse.
 It works, though having 15 cables rather than 6 is a mess.
 She has upgraded from her previous laptop (a ThinkPad 390X bought on eBay) to a Lenovo Tablet PC that is both nifty and considerably lighter to carry in a backpack (with significant improvements in shoulder and back health, too).
 Someday she may get a cool IBook...

 With cutbacks in enrollment and revenue at the ELI as a result of the Asian economic crisis, Deborah became the ELI Director in 1999.
-She is more involved than ever with budgeting, personnel, and recruiting, as well as teaching.
-She is part of the ELI's teacher preparation projects, a series of workshops and activities for elementary and middle school teachers who work with ESL children.
-On the technology side, she still works on the ELI's Technology Seminars, a series of workshops in July, and continues to indulge her penchant for travel while doing ELI work with the Traveling Tech Seminars.
-Recent activities have been in Mexico, Qatar and Oman, France, Turkey - Sabanci University and Koc University, Tunisia, Egypt, Thailand, Cyprus, and Taiwan.
-She has continued with the CALL Interest Section Software List, and maintains an online version.
-Her Tech Tip of the Month has become more of an archive than a monthly addition to the website due to administrative demands.
+She was more involved than ever with budgeting, personnel, and recruiting, as well as teaching.
+She was part of the ELI's teacher preparation projects, a series of workshops and activities for elementary and middle school teachers who work with ESL children.
+On the technology side, she worked on the ELI's Technology Seminars, a series of workshops in July, and continued to indulge her penchant for travel while doing ELI work with the Traveling Tech Seminars.
+Activities were in Mexico, Qatar and Oman, France, Turkey - Sabanci University and Koc University, Tunisia, Egypt, Thailand, Cyprus, and Taiwan.
+She continued with the CALL Interest Section Software List, and maintained an online version.
+Her Tech Tip of the Month became more of an archive than a monthly addition to the website due to administrative demands.

 A highlight was her son Jesse's marriage to Amy Ma in 2002.
 (See a photo.)
 They have a house in Portland, where Jesse works with Winterbrook Planning and Amy, with YGH Architects.
 It's close enough to encourage frequent trips up and down the Willamette valley.
 The newest addition to the family is Jesse and Amy's golden lab, also known as my "grandpuppy."
 (See Atlas's request for this addition to the website.)
 Here are a few pictures of my favorite dog, too.